SiliconLabs/gecko_sdk/app/bluetooth/documentation/example/soc_app_ota_dfu/readme.md

 ## Troubleshooting

+### Bootloader Issues

-Note that __NO__ Bootloader is included in any Software Example projects, but they are configured to expect a bootloader to be present on the device.
+Note that Example Projects do not include a bootloader.
+However, Bluetooth-based Example Projects expect a bootloader to be present on the device in order to support device firmware upgrade (DFU).
 To get your application to work, you should either
-- flash a bootloader to the device or
+- flash the proper bootloader or
-- uninstall the **OTA DFU** and **Bootloader Application Interface** software components.
+- remove the DFU functionality from the project.

+**If you do not wish to add a bootloader**, then remove the DFU functionality by uninstalling the *Bootloader Application Interface* software component -- and all of its dependants.
+This will automatically put your application code to the start address of the flash, which means that a bootloader is no longer needed, but also that you will not be able to upgrade your firmware.

+**If you want to add a bootloader**, then either
+- Create a bootloader project, build it and flash it to your device.
+Note that different projects expect different bootloaders:
+  - for NCP and RCP projects create a *BGAPI UART DFU* type bootloader
+  - for SoC projects on Series 1 devices create a *Bluetooth in-place OTA DFU* type bootloader or any *Internal Storage* type bootloader
+  - for SoC projects on Series 2 devices create a *Bluetooth Apploader OTA DFU* type bootloader

-To flash a bootloader, you should either create a bootloader project or run a precompiled **Demo** on your device from the Launcher view.
-Precompiled Demos flash both bootloader and application images to your device.
+- or run a precompiled Demo on your device from the Launcher view before flashing your application.
+Precompiled demos flash both bootloader and application images to the device.
+Flashing your own application image after the demo will overwrite the demo application but leave the bootloader in place.

-- To flash an OTA DFU-capable bootloader to your device, *SoC-Thermometer* demo can be flashed before your application to load the bootloader.
-- To flash a UART DFU-capable bootloader to your device, *NCP* demo can be flashed before your application to load the bootloader.
-- For your custom application, create your own bootloader project and flash it to your device before flashing your application.
+  - For NCP and RCP projects, flash the *Bluetooth - NCP* demo.
+  - For SoC projects, flash the *Bluetooth - SoC Thermometer* demo.

+**Important Notes:**
-- When you flash your application image to the device, use the *.hex* or *.s37* output file.
+- when you flash your application image to the device, use the *.hex* or *.s37* output file.
 Flashing *.bin* files may overwrite (erase) the bootloader.

 - On Series 1 devices (EFR32xG1x), both first stage and second stage bootloaders have to be flashed.
-This can be done in one step by flashing the **-combined.s37** file found in your bootloader project after building the project.
+This can be done at once by flashing the *-combined.s37* file found in the bootloader project after building the project.

+- On Series 2 devices SoC example projects require a *Bluetooth Apploader OTA DFU* type bootloader by default.
+This bootloader needs a lot of flash space and does not fit into the regular bootloader area, hence the application start address must be shifted.
+This shift is automatically done by the *Apploader Support for Applications* software component, which is installed by default.
+If you want to use any other bootloader type, you should remove this software component in order to shift the application start address back to the end of the regular bootloader area.
+Note, that in this case you cannot do OTA DFU with Apploader, but you can still implement application-level OTA DFU by installing the *Application OTA DFU* software component instead of *In-place OTA DFU*.

-- For more information, see *[UG103: Bootloading fundamentals](https://www.silabs.com/documents/public/user-guides/ug103-06-fundamentals-bootloading.pdf)*, *[UG266: Silicon Labs Gecko Bootloader User's Guide](https://www.silabs.com/documents/public/user-guides/ug266-gecko-bootloader-user-guide.pdf)* and *[UG489: Silicon Labs Gecko Bootloader User's Guide for GSDK 4.0 and Higher](https://www.silabs.com/documents/public/user-guides/ug489-gecko-bootloader-user-guide-gsdk-4.pdf)*.
+For more information on bootloaders, see [UG103.6: Bootloader Fundamentals](https://www.silabs.com/documents/public/user-guides/ug103-06-fundamentals-bootloading.pdf) and [UG489: Silicon Labs Gecko Bootloader User's Guide for GSDK 4.0 and Higher](https://cn.silabs.com/documents/public/user-guides/ug489-gecko-bootloader-user-guide-gsdk-4.pdf).

+### Programming the Radio Board

-Before programming the radio board mounted on the mainboard, make sure the power supply switch is in the AEM position (right side), as shown below.
+Before programming the radio board mounted on the mainboard, make sure the power supply switch is in the AEM position (right side) as shown below.

 ![Radio board power supply switch](readme_img0.png)